westland-valhalla/retired-warrior/README.md

 ```

 Espeak command is slightly different, for it gets confused by multiple words, you have to join them together by wrapping them in quotes.
-A programmer should demmand that his program code has good hygiene. eSpeak simply said "I am not just going to read everything that you type at me" whereas the programmer that made the say command said "Let's just assume that whatever they throw at us needs to be converted to speech unless something starts with a hyphen".
+A programmer should demand that his program code has good hygiene. eSpeak simply said "I am not just going to read everything that you type at me" whereas the programmer that made the say command said "Let's just assume that whatever they throw at us needs to be converted to speech unless something starts with a hyphen".
 The say command makes assumptions, whereas espeak is very strict about input.

 Originally, the beauty of commands was in being predictable, readable, and not causing surprises.
 UNIX style operating systems, are well thought out.
 But, people will cram a lot more than they should, and it gets out of control, here is a mild example of mixing some video files with the ffmpeg command: ```ffmpeg -i test1.avi -i test2.avi -vcodec copy -acodec copy -vcodec copy -acodec copy test12.avi -newvideo -newaudio``` which I hate; I have some guesses as to what the ff stands for.
 You can visit the man page here: [https://linux.die.net/man/1/ffmpeg](https://linux.die.net/man/1/ffmpeg)

 There is a feature in the command world, that can deal with high complexity, and that is the pipe.
-Meaning two commands can be connected by a pipe like this: ```print "hello world" | uppercase``` which would result in printing ```HELLO WORLD``` there is also a feature of pipes that creates files and that is the gteater than symbol "&gt;" so we could say: ```print "hello world" | uppercase > greetings.txt``` and instead of seeing it on the screen we'd see it in the file named greetings.txt
+Meaning two commands can be connected by a pipe like this: ```print "hello world" | uppercase``` which would result in printing ```HELLO WORLD``` there is also a feature of pipes that creates files and that is the greater than symbol "&gt;" so we could say: ```print "hello world" | uppercase > greetings.txt``` and instead of seeing it on the screen we'd see it in the file named greetings.txt

 [![AT&T Archives: The UNIX Operating System](http://img.youtube.com/vi/tc4ROCJYbm0/0.jpg)](https://www.youtube.com/watch?v=tc4ROCJYbm0)

+(Click image to watch video)

 What do programmers actually do?